-The Dagmar North Trails have just reopened Sept.
-2015, and the mountain bike riding community is all excited and with good reason.
-These trails on Conservation land are mainly new MTB specific trails, designed and cut for thrills and spills and not resembling much of what was there 11 years ago.
+When Dagmar North Trails reopened in 2015, after about 10 years of uncertainty, the MTB community was all excited, and with good reason.
+These trails on Conservation land are mainly new MTB-specific trails, designed and cut for thrills and spills, and not resembling much of what was there.

-Upon entering the trailhead from the road you will see a map board and a single trail.
-The fun starts right away as it winds along a benched wooded section into an open field.
-On the other side of the field going right would be an easier ride than left on the north trail CattleLogs.
+Upon entering the trailhead from the road, you will see a map board and a single trail.
+The fun starts right away, as you wind your way along a benched section in the woods to an open field.

 Zipping through the tall grass of this field leads you to the first of many choices to make on your ride.
 You can go north and take on the CattleLogs trail for some trick log hops to exploit.
 Or be more cautious and enter the forest the other way…